marcgg/marcgg.github.com/_posts/2025-02-18-no-technical-project.md

 <div class="chat_item"><span class="pm">Product Manager</span>: Why is that?
 We already have a lot to do. </div>

 <div class="chat_item"><span class="dev">D</span>: It's just terrible.
-First it's still in the monolith, then the quality is not matching our internal guidelines. </div>
+First it's still in the monolith, then the quality is not matching our internal guidelines... there is even a file that is over 1000 lines long! </div>

-<div class="chat_item"><span class="pm">PM</span>: I get that, but our current OKR is to improve conversion and migrating this code outside of the monolith doesn't fit this objective.
+<div class="chat_item"><span class="pm">PM</span>: I get that it's pretty bad, but our current OKR is to improve conversion and migrating this code outside of the monolith doesn't fit this objective.
 I really want to get the new onboarding flow shipped asap.</div>

 <div class="chat_item"><span class="dev">D</span>: But we need to increase quality of our product, we all agree on that!
 And reducing technical debt is a big part of that. </div>

+<div class="chat_item"><span class="pm">PM</span>: I thought that the auth was working well.
+I haven't seen any bug reports there for quite a while.
+Is there something I missed?</div>

+<div class="chat_item"><span class="dev">D</span>: There are no bugs, but the code quality is so bad that it's almost a bug in itself! </div>

-<div class="chat_item"><span class="pm">PM</span>: We need to focus on our users, and right now the auth system works just fine.
-They won't care that it's not in a service. </div>
+<div class="chat_item"><span class="pm">PM</span>: If it works fine today then it doesn't seem like a problem.
+Our end won't even know that it's not in a service, and if they're happy that all that matters. </div>

 </div>

 Obviously, not the best outcome.
 In this situation the dev:

 - Focused on fuzzy concepts like guidelines or technical debt that have no clear business impact.
-- Didn't take current objectives into account.
+- Didn't take the current company objectives into account.

+The PM was focusing on user impact and staying on target, which makes sense.
+If everything seems to be working fine, spending more time on a system can easily be seen as over-quality.

 Here's a different approach:

 <div class="chat">

-<div class="chat_item"><span class="dev">Developer</span>: We need to refactor the login system, it will prevent us from reaching our goals. </div>
+<div class="chat_item"><span class="dev">Developer</span>: We need to refactor the login system.
+Based on what I know from the current OKRs it will prevent us from reaching our goals. </div>

 <div class="chat_item"><span class="pm">Product Manager</span>: Why is that?
-We already have a lot to do. </div>
+We already have a lot to do I'm not sure we have time for a technical project. </div>

 <div class="chat_item"><span class="dev">D</span>: Right now it is not in a good technical state.
 This could be fine as it is fairly stable, however we want to increase conversion this year.
-I know we'll start working on social login soon, and we won't be able to do it in good conditions if we don't rework this part.
+I know we'll start working on social login soon.
+Given the state of the code, we won't be able to do it in good conditions if we don't do something.
 From what I'm seeing, changing anything will be very slow and cause a lot of bugs... and we don't want issues in this part of the code as this is fairly early in our funnel.</div>

 <div class="chat_item"><span class="pm">PM</span>: Good point.
 We do want to add social login in a couple of months, but right now the focus is the new onboarding so I can't really agree with this refactoring right now.</div>

 <div class="chat_item"><span class="dev">D</span>: Sure thing, let's not disrupt this project, I saw during last all hand how important it is.
 However let's plan to work on this right after.
-We don't want to start social login before getting this refactoring done.</div>
+We don't want to start social login before getting this refactoring done anyways.</div>

 <div class="chat_item"><span class="pm">PM</span>: I know that we are moving things out of the monolith right now.
 Will you do it for this feature?
-I'm sure we could get most of the benefit from this refactoring and save time if we didn't </div>
+I'm sure we could get most of the benefits from this refactoring and save time if we didn't.</div>

 <div class="chat_item"><span class="dev">D</span>: The long term vision is to extract, so we will do it as part of the refactoring.
-It will be a bit more costly, but this will remain reasonable and we'll get all the benefits of the refactoring.</div>
+It will be a bit more costly, but this will be reasonable and we'll get all the benefits of the refactoring.</div>

 <div class="chat_item"><span class="pm">PM</span>: It's true that I've heard how moving to services is key to what we are trying to do here.
 You're the expert, I trust you.
 Could you just make sure to create the proper tickets and put it in the planning for next month?</div>